Credit Scores Used By Lenders To Qualify For Mortgage

 Which Scores Are Used As Qualifying Credit Scores

 Mortgage Lenders pull tri-merger credit reports on all mortgage loan applicants which is a credit pull from each of the three credit bureaus.

-- If there are more than one borrower such as multiple co-borrowers, then the middle credit score on the borrower with the lowest middle credit score is used.
+- If there is more than one borrower such as multiple co-borrowers, then the middle credit score on the borrower with the lowest middle credit score is used

 On the above example, Mr. Jones will have 3 credit scores and Mrs. Jones will have 3 credit scores for a total of six credit scores.